ThiagoBarradas/jsonmasking/README.md

 Replace fields in json, replacing by something, don't care if property is in depth objects.
 Very useful to replace passwords credit card number, etc.

+This library matching insensitive values with field namespaces.
+You can use wildcard * to allow any char in pattern;

 # Sample

 ```c#